Scaffold-Stark/ss2-docs/docs/hooks/useDataTransaction.md

 - **Automatic Data Fetching**: Automatically fetches data when the hook is used.
 - **TPS Calculation**: Estimates transactions per second based on block timestamps.
-- **Average Fee in USD**: Converts transaction fees from Wei to USD using live ETH price data from CoinGecko.
+- **Average Fee in USD**: Converts transaction fees from Fri to USD using live STRK price data from CoinGecko.
 - **Gas Price Metrics**: Retrieves L1 gas price information in both Wei and FRI.
 - **Error Handling**: Captures and provides error details if fetching fails.